Speldosa/Speldosa.github.io/README.md

 	- Footnotes?
 	- Source/references?
 - Make the final version of Unit 153.
+- 'Essays' or 'texts'?
+I'm still not sure.
-- Upload everything connected to the essay pages.
+- Upload everything connected to the text pages.
+- Migrate old blog posts that are good to the new site.
 - Fix a favicon.ico.
-- Do I really want to call the essay section "essays"?
-Would something else be better?
-"Texts" maybe?
-- Should permalinks to essays be in date folders?
-Or should they be placed in folders according tags or something?
-Can we use pages instead of posts?
-Figure all this out. [http://jekyllrb.com/docs/permalinks/](Here's) an explanation of how you can set up permalinks.
-I'm thinking about the lines of just placeing them in the "essays" folder, with their title.
-- Should I remove the hover?
 - Work with sitemaps
 	- Do the rest of what's being mentioned in [http://www.relishtraymedia.com/blog/bid/257788/SEO-Sitelinks-How-to-Get-Google-Subheadings-in-Search-Results](this article).
 	- Resolve the error Google Search Console throws regarding a [https://en.wikipedia.org/wiki/HTTP_302](302 error).